ExCITE-Informatics-Platform/InformaticsClassroom/README.md

 ## Acknowledgments

-Built for biomedical informatics education at [Institution Name].
+Built for biomedical informatics education at Johns Hopkins University.

 ---